mekkablue/Glyphs-Scripts/README.txt

 Export Metrics CSV: exports a CSV containing all LSB, RSB and width values ("glyphname;mastername;LSB;RSB;width").
 Extract kern strings 1st char: asks you for a group of characters, then prompts you for one or more text files; it will then output all kerning pairs (containing these chars, found in the text files) to a new Edit tab, alphabetically sorted.
 Finds all pairs where the entered chars are the 1st letter.
 Needs Vanilla.
 Extract kern strings 2nd char: asks you for a group of characters, then prompts you for one or more text files; it will then output all kerning pairs (containing these chars, found in the text files) to a new Edit tab, alphabetically sorted.
 Finds all pairs where the entered chars are the 2nd letter.
 Needs Vanilla.
+Make tab with letter combos: takes your selected glyphs and opens a new tab with all possible combinations of the letters.

 OpenType
 Floating Features: Floating palettes for activating and deactivating OT features.
 Same functionality as the pop-up menu.
 Needs Vanilla.